 Have you ever tried to count the stars in the sky?
 There are so many!
 But we know all those stars and have given them names.
-If you look through a telescope or even binoculars, you’ll see even more stars, because they can see farther-away stars that aren’t bright enough for your eye to see.
-You’ll be blown away by how many more dots show up.
 Once in a while, though, even a kid can find a new star.
 On this day in 2008, 14-year-old Caroline Moore studied photos from her telescope and found an exploding star — called a supernova — that no one had ever spotted before.
 Then on December 31, 2010, a 10-year old named Kathryn Gray found another one, beating the record for youngest supernova discoverer ever.
 There are far more stars to find, so grab your telescope!

 Wee ones: Once it’s dark out tonight, can you see any stars, or the Moon or any bright spots?
 Count as many as you can!